torchbox/torchbox.com/docs/data-import.md

 - Wide image was mapped to the Image streamfield
 - Aligned image was mapped to the new Image streamfield

+Note: we subsequently re-added a wide image block, but this is for new images only, not imported ones.

 ## Work pages and historical work pages

 The new work page template has a nested structure with top level headings and child streamfields.
 The old data could not be mapped across, so we have 2 page types: `HistoricalWorkPage` and `WorkPage`.
 Editors are prevented in the admin interface from creating new historical work pages, but can edit them.